taranvohra/Siteglide-docs/developer-tools/graphql/tutorials/tutorial-7-sorting.md

 # Introduction

-&#x20;In this Article, we'll look at how you can instruct the query to return items in an order of your choice.&#x20;
+In this Article, we'll look at how you can instruct the query to return items in an order of your choice.

 Using sort along with pagination means you can make sure the first pagen of results shows you the items you're interested in.
-Using sort along with variables allows you to let your end-User customise the sort order themselves. &#x20;
+Using sort along with variables allows you to let your end-User customise the sort order themselves.

 # Sorting by a Single Property

-&#x20;In this example, we'll start with a query which fetches the Categories.
+In this example, we'll start with a query which fetches the Categories.

 Code: